illixion/blog.illixion.com/content/posts/colima-home-assistant.md

 ### Step 6: Set up Home Assistant

 Now that we have Home Assistant installed on Docker, we can access its web interface and set it up.
-To find out the IP address of the Home Assistant container, run `colima list` and look for the ADDRESS column.
-To open Home Assistant, open your browser and go to http://IPADDRESS:8123, making sure to replace IPADDRESS with the correct address.
+Due to using bridged networking you won't be able to see the IP address in `colima list`, however Home Assistant supports Bonjour so you should be able to access via this URL: <http://homeassistant.local:8123>.
+If this doesn't work, you can also try logging into your router to check the DHCP lease list, and access home assistant via its IP directly.
 You should see something like this:

 ![Home Assistant setup page](/post_files/colima-home-assistant/hassio_welcome.png)